-In the year 2011 to 2012, over 600,000 children in England were referred to local authority children’s social care services because of concerns about their welfare.
+In the year 2012 to 2013, just under 600,000 children in England were referred to local authority children’s social care services because of concerns about their welfare.
 It is the role of social workers to lead the assessment of the needs of these children and make sure effective action is taken quickly to protect them from harm.

-We believe children are best protected when professionals are clear about what is required of them individually and are able to work together with other professionals in the interest of vulnerable children.
+We believe children are best protected when professionals are clear about what is required of them individually and are able to work together in the interest of vulnerable children.

-- enforce revised statutory guidance which clarifies the responsibilities of different professionals in promoting the welfare of children and protecting them from harm
+- enforcing revised statutory guidance which clarifies the responsibilities of different professionals in promoting the welfare of children and protecting them from harm

-- make sure that local authorities whose child protection services are judged not good enough by Ofsted improve immediately
+- making sure that local authorities whose child protection services are judged not good enough by Ofsted improve immediately

-- reform the system of serious case reviews (SCRs) so social workers are able to learn the lessons from serious child protection incidents and improve future services
+- continuing to reform the system of serious case reviews (SCRs) so social workers are able to learn the lessons from serious child protection incidents and improve future services

-- attract high-quality graduates who want to enter social work through the Step Up to Social Work scheme and Frontline pilots
+- attracting high-quality graduates who want to enter social work through the Step Up to Social Work scheme and the Frontline pilot

-Professor Munro also recommended revising statutory guidance and changing the approach to SCRs.
-In order to ensure that lessons are learned from SCRs, we established a national panel of independent experts that will provide advice to local safeguarding children boards (LSCBs) about how to apply SCR criteria and the requirement to publish reports.
+- established a national panel of independent experts that is providing advice to local safeguarding children boards (LSCBs) about how to apply SCR criteria and the requirement to publish reports

 These changes were implemented with the publication of ‘Working together to safeguard children: a guide to inter-agency working to safeguard and promote the welfare of children’ in March 2013.